Service Quality Promise

 - Provides information about all Employment Ontario programs and services.

-- Supports laid off workers with obtaining the skills training required in high–demand occupations with the Second Career program or by assisting them in starting their own business
+- Supports laid off workers with obtaining the skills training required in high?demand occupations with the Better Jobs Ontario program or by assisting them in starting their own business

 - Offers assessment of skills, capabilities, interests and experience.